 We are doing our very best to care for your loved ones through this pandemic, starting from a belief that caring for people is a privilege that starts with a spiritual purpose and desire to serve.
 We are making decisions based on the information and evidence available to us, adapting as necessary to create a safe environments for your loved ones and our teams.
 We are adhering to all protocols and directives issued by the Chief Medical Officer of Health.

 We are shifting how we communicate to make it more timely and efficient.
 You can now scroll down to view a chart that lists all our centres and their current status.
 The table will be updated by 6 pm every weekday until June 28 at which time we will switch to weekly Wednesday updates.
 In the case of outbreaks, we will immediately update that information on the table and indicate how many residents and staff have tested positive.
 You will receive a phone call should your loved one be affected by an outbreak so we can talk the situation through and respond to your questions.

 We have introduced a text messaging alert system where you can sign up to receive text alerts in outbreak situations.
 Further information was provided in the family update emailed to you on October 30, 2020.
 Click here to sign up for Text Message Alerts

 Please continue to connect regularly with your loved ones in person, by phone or virtually through Zoom, Skype, or FaceTime.
 For everyone’s safety, in outbreak situations, we are required to significantly limit in-person visits.
 We will notify you when this is the case.

-In addition to the daily update table, you can also access the following information:
+In addition to the weekly update table, you can also access the following information: